-The iterative version of the find_minimum() has the same prototype as its recursive counterpart.
-The body of the function contains a while loop in which the root pointer parameter is used for traversing of BST nodes, starting with the root and finishing with the one that has no left child.
+The iterative version of the find_minimum() function has the same prototype as its recursive one.
+The body of the function contains a while loop in which the root pointer parameter is used for traversing BST nodes, starting with the root and finishing with the one that has no left child.
 If the function is invoked for an empty tree then the loop won't be performed even once.
-After the loop terminates the function return the address stored in the root variable and also terminates.
+After the loop stops the function returns the address stored in the root pointer and exits.